tekrajchhetri/mit-diary/content/docs/progress/week-9.md

 Figure 4: Summary of the ANSRS model that is connected to the NIMP

-In addition to implementing the improved version of the application and deploying it to AWS, I also worked on the work plan and milestones for our new intern.
+In addition to implementing the improved version of the application and deploying it to AWS, I also worked on the work plan and milestones for our new intern and contributed to the workshop presentation.
 The work plan document is available on [Google Drive](https://shorturl.at/uGbpD).

 ## What is the result?